WistfulHopes/NightSkyEngine/Doxygen/md/create-state.md

 To interact with the State's owning object, you will need to Get the Parent.
 Right-click on an empty spot in the Function Graph, and type "Get Parent".
 Find the bottommost entry and click it.
 This will create a node in the Function Graph which gives you access to the owning object.

 In this case, we want to call a Subroutine that initializes the default attack values.
 Drag on the blue circle at the rightmost edge of the Parent node, release the mouse, and type "Call Subroutine".
 Click on the entry, and a new node will appear.
 This node will call a Subroutine that is stored within the Common Subroutine Data.
-Under Name, type in "CmnAttackLevel1", which will set default attack values.
+Under Name, find the gameplay tag for "Subroutine.Cmn.AttackLevel.1", which will set default attack values.
 Then, connect the leftmost white arrow to the "Parent: Init" node's rightmost white arrow.

 Now, we'll go back to the "Override" menu, and override the Exec function.
 This will create a new Event in the Event Graph.
 You may notice the lack of a "Parent: Exec" node in this override.
 Unless you are sure that you do not want the parent State's default functionality, it is best to create this node yourself.
 Right-click on the "Event Exec" node, and click "Add Call to Parent Function".
 Then, wire in the "Parent: Exec" node to "Event Exec".